KCC and Kent Police Partnership

-All police non-emergency contact numbers have changed to '101' no matter where you are in the country or which force is required.
+All police non-emergency contact numbers are '101' no matter where you are in the country or which force is required.

 Text the word 'police' then leave a space and write your message including what and where the problem is.
-Send your text to 60066 (the Kent Police communications centre) and we will reply with a message.
-If a reply message is not received quickly, please try one of the other methods of communication shown on our website www.kent.police.uk/contact_us
+Send your text to 60066 (the Kent Police communications centre) and the Police will reply with a message.
+If a reply message is not received quickly, please try one of the other methods of communication shown on the website http://www.kent.police.uk/contact_us/contact_us.html.

-The main Kent Police Facebooksite is regularly updated with news and advice and allows us to answer your queries about policing in Kent.
+The main Kent Police Facebook site is regularly updated with news and advice and allows the Police to answer your queries about policing in Kent.
 Please do not report a crime using this method.

-Our main Kent Police Twitter Page @kent_police is updated every day with news headlines and crime prevention advice.
-Again, it gives us the chance to answer your queries and pass on timely information.
+The main Kent Police Twitter Page @kent_police is updated every day with news headlines and crime prevention advice.
+It gives the Police the chance to answer your queries and pass on timely information.
 Your local site is http://www.twitter.com/kentpolicemaid

 Kent Police have videos on YouTube offering crime prevention advice, safety tips and news on what's happening in Kent

-The Kent Police online beat meetings are another way for communities to talk to their neighbourhood officers, tell us what communities want us to be working on and to find out what we are doing about crime and ant-social behaviour in the community.
+The Kent Police online beat meetings are another way for communities to talk to their neighbourhood officers, say what communities want the Police to be working on and to find out what the Police are doing about crime and ant-social behaviour in the community.

-We Upload images, including CCTV images, to Flickr, particularly where we are appealing to identify individuals or locate people.
-We also use Flickr to publish pictures of property we have seized, trying to reunite them with the owners.
+The Police upload images, including CCTV images, to Flickr, particularly where they are appealing to identify individuals or locate people.
+They also use Flickr to publish pictures of seized property, trying to reunite items with the owners.